scottmangiapane/quackcryption/README.md

 ## QuackCryption

 This app uses 128-bit AES and a bitmask to convert a string of text into an encrypted message with a funny twist.
 It was made as part of a hackathon project with the help of Michael Bilstein, Kevin Dong, and Vikram Pasumarti.
+It's "unquackable"!

 ## Download